 There is no prohibition to install used equipment.
 However, extreme caution should be exercised.
 The installer should be able to verify the product history for that equipment and be certain the equipment was properly maintained and is not damaged in any way.
 When the product history cannot be verified or when there is any uncertainty in the quality or functional status of the equipment, the equipment should be declared suitable for reinstallation by the equipment manufacturer prior to installation.
 In all cases, the equipment shall be verified by a certified technician to meet original functionality.
 Used equipment must be in good working order and free of any defects.
 Used equipment shall not be used if prohibited by the manufacturer, third-party payer, or DRS prescription.
-Many manufacturers prohibit equipment from being reused if it has been in an accident or under certain other conditions.
-Always consult with the equipment manufacturer prior to installing used equipment if there is any question about warranty or reuse.
+Many manufacturers prohibit equipment manufacturer prior to installing used equipment if there is any question about warranty or reuse.
 The customer shall be made aware and approve all cases where used equipment is installed.
-A used equipment inspection is required for all used equipment installations.
-The installer should consult with the equipment manufacturer to help determine appropriate inspection steps if the inspections will be performed by the installer.
+A used equipment inspection is required for all used equipment inspection steps if the inspections will be performed by the installer.
 Objective evidence that a used equipment inspection was completed is required.
 Anytime used equipment is installed it shall be noted on the work order and label reporting form.